-The Virtual Router Redundancy Protocol (VRRP) is a computer networking protocol that provides for automatic
+The Virtual Router Redundancy Protocol (VRRP) is a computer networking protocol that provides automatic

 assignment of available Internet Protocol (IP) routers to participating hosts.
 This increases the availability